Polyneue/hubblejs/README.md

 hubble.generate();
 ```

-Following the above steps will configure HubbleJS, generate a site useing the default theme, and output the HTML to `./dist/index.html`.
-Configuration properties are optional unless otherwise noted.
+Following the above steps will configure HubbleJS, generate a site using the default theme, and output the HTML to `./dist/index.html`.

 ## Configuration

 There are a number of configuration options when instantiating a new HubbleJS instance.
+Configuration properties are optional unless otherwise noted.

 ```javascript
 const hubble = new Hubble({